TommyTreehugger/cheeseepedia/content/wiki/chuck-e-s-variety-show-best-of-1999.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-**Chuck E's Variety Show (January 2000)** released January 2000 and ran until April 2000.
-This was also used as a generic show which was valid from January 2000 - December 2002.
+**Chuck E's Variety Show **, which is also known as Best of 1999, released in January 2000 and ran through March 2000.
+This show was stored as a generic show and could be played as a backup until the release of Best of CEC TV 2003.
-Featured 13 segments for Existing and 14 segments for Studio C which use various songs from January, April and August 1999.
-Which is why this show is also known as Best of 1999.
+This show featured songs reused from January, April and August 1999, as well as intermissions from various years.

 ## Existing Show List: